Utak-West/Top-Notch-New-Jersey/content/about/pedro-story.md

 ### Client Testimonials

 *"Pedro transformed our outdated kitchen into a modern masterpiece.
-His electrical expertise meant we could add all the outlets and lighting we wanted without hiring another contractor.
+His attention to detail and quality craftsmanship exceeded our expectations.
 The project was completed on time and on budget."* - Sarah M., Union, NJ

-*"As a Master Electrician, Pedro caught electrical issues in our old house that other contractors missed.
-He fixed everything properly and safely.
+*"Pedro's expertise in kitchen and bathroom renovations is outstanding.
+He caught potential issues early and provided solutions that saved us money.
 We trust him completely."* - Michael R., Linden, NJ

 *"Pedro's attention to detail is incredible.
-Every tile, every outlet, every piece of trim was perfect.
+Every tile, every fixture, every piece of trim was perfect.
 You can tell he takes pride in his work."* - Jennifer L., Essex County

 ---